- Sightseeing by luxury coach

 Day 6: Sheepdogs & Derry's Medieval Walls

-Head north to the pilgrimage town of Knock, one of the world’s leading shrines.
-See the church where villagers saw a vision of the Virgin Mary in 1879.
-Travel through County Sligo and visit a farm to watch trained sheepdogs round up mountain sheep.
-Follow the shoreline of Donegal Bay to Donegal town and past the lovely Blue Stack Mountains to Derry.
-On arrival in Derry meet a local guide to learn about the development of the city, which retains its medieval fortification walls dating from 1613.
-Drive around the main areas and walk along the historic walls.
+Stop in the pilgrimage town of Knock, one of the world's leading Catholic shrines.
+Visit the church where villagers saw a vision of the Virgin Mary in 1879.
+Immerse yourself in Irish farm life during a visit to an authentic working farm and watch trained sheepdogs round up mountain sheep.
+Head to Donegal for some free time in this charming town.
+On arrival in Derry meet a local guide to discover the history of this ancient city which retains its fortified medieval walls dating from 1613.

-Today explore the northern coastline, stopping for photos at the sprawling ruins of Dunluce Castle.
-Visit the Giant’s Causeway, enormous hexagonal columns formed by volcanic activity over 60 million years ago.
-The huge rocks have given rise to many stories about Finn McCool, a legendary giant.
-Drive to Belfast to visit Titanic Belfast and learn about RMS Titanic through state-of-the-art displays.
+Explore the northern coastline and the Giant's Causeway, enormous hexagonal columns formed by volcanic activity over 60 million years ago.
+Visit Titanic Belfast and learn about the ill-fated ship through state-of-the-art displays.
 See the docks where this famous liner was built just over a century ago.
-Stop just south of Dundalk at the Glyde Inn for a farewell dinner with Irish specialties and entertaining traditional Irish songs and music.
-This cozy tavern dates back to 1770.
-Continue south to check in to your hotel in Dublin.
+Stop at the Glyde Inn for a farewell dinner with Irish specialties and entertaining traditional Irish songs and music.

 Day 8: Depart for Home